artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

    * CSV file is saved with UTF-8 encodings
    * CSV file uses Linux/Unix style end-of-line characters (``/n``)

+   Additionally, AtoM also has a task that can be used to double-check your load CSV against the :term:`digital object` directory, looking for any discrepencies such as unused files, incorrect or duplicate file paths in the CSV, etc. For more information, see:

+   * :ref:`csv-check-filepaths-digital-objects`

 You can see the options available on the CLI task by typing in the following
 command: